 NUJ members under pressure to sign can get advice on alternative wording, including a lawyer-generated alternative form of words, from the Freelance Office.

 Of course, legal risks can arise regardless of such contracts.
 Getting an indemnity clause changed does not protect the freelance against the possibility that a strange litigant will decide to sue them instead of the publisher, for example.
 The NUJ has negotiated an insurance policy for members that covers costs of defending cases brought against freelances for libel and slander, infringement of copyright, breach of confidentiality, negligence, and liability to the public.
-It covers all work produced since the freelance joined the NUJ and, subject to EU law, wherever in the world the work is published or distributed.
+It covers all work produced since the freelance joined the NUJ and (still subject to EU law in June 2020) wherever in the world the work is published or distributed.
 See the link below.

 Freelances who handle original artwork or transparencies or permissions for the use of these should check that their client has adequate insurance to cover loss, damage or inadvertent copyright infringement.